-Taxpayers who have escrow accounts are calling with concerns that the bills may not have gone to their mortgage company.
+Taxpayers who have escrow accounts call with concerns that the bills may not have gone to their mortgage company.

-The Charleston County Treasurer's Office reassures citizens that copies of Charleston County real property tax bills have been sent to mortgage companies.
+The Charleston County Treasurer's Office ensures that copies of Charleston County real property tax bills have been sent to mortgage companies.

 CARS, BOATS, BUSINESS PERSONAL PROPERTY QUESTIONS: